WRITE TO THE GUY'S AND ST THOMAS' FOUNDATION

 Dear Ms Given

-To ease the passage of the Royal Street Planning Application, the Guy’s and St Thomas’ Foundation (GSTF) made commitments about extending the lease for Old Paradise Yard (OPY).
-I’ve heard that GSTF is now reneging.
+To ease the passage of the Royal Street Planning Application, the Guy’s and St Thomas’ Foundation (GSTTF) made commitments about extending the lease for Old Paradise Yard (OPY).
+I’ve heard that GSTTF is now reneging.
 Please immediately extend the lease for an interim period and enter negotiations about a more formal extension.

-It was always known that the OPY lease would expire in January 2024 but GSTF told Lambeth and the Mayor of London that you (GSTF) would negotiate an extension if the development was delayed and you would offer OPY tenants space in the new development.
-You are now breaking the first of those commitments and making a mockery of the second.
+It was always known that the latest OPY lease would expire in January 2024 but GSTTF told Lambeth and the Mayor of London that you (GSTTF) would negotiate an extension if the development was delayed (as you did in 2019 for OPY and twice for the adjacent Oasis Farm: extending leases is common practice).
+You are now breaching that commitment.
+You also told Lambeth and the Mayor that you would offer OPY tenants space in the new development.
+However, the section 106 agreement that you will have to sign only does that for OPY tenants at the time of signature.
+By evicting them now, you are making a mockery of that commitment.

-The Oasis Farm is adjacent to OPY.
-Its lease expired in July but GSTF did not allow the Farm to close.
+The Oasis Farm's latest lease was due to expire in July but GSTTF did not force the Farm to close.
 Instead, you extended the lease.
-Now Oasis Farm is advertising for a Farm Events Manager on a 12 months contract, so they clearly expect to remain on site for at least a year.
-Oasis supports your proposed development.
+Oasis Farm recently advertised for a Farm Events Manager on a 12 months contract, so they clearly expect to remain on site for at least a year.
+Oasis are an admirable organisation but it is a matter of record that they support your proposed development.

-At the same time as you extended Oasis Farm’s lease, you were promising to negotiate about extending the OPY lease.
-However, GSTF never engaged in the promised negotiations.
-After ignoring requests to open negotiations on an extension for several months, GSTF dropped the bombshell in a meeting on 25 October that you are now refusing to extend the lease or to negotiate about it at all.
-Some (but not all) OPY tenants have actively campaigned for a more sustainable version of the development proposed by Lambeth's Planning Dept in January 2022.
+At the same time as the Oasis Farm’s lease was due to end, you were promising to negotiate about extending the OPY lease.
+However, GSTTF never engaged in the promised negotiations.
+After ignoring requests to open negotiations on an extension for several months, GSTTF dropped the bombshell in a meeting on 25 October that you are now refusing to extend the lease or to negotiate about it at all.
+Some (but not all) OPY tenants have exercised their democratic right to campaign for a more sustainable version of the development proposed by Lambeth's Planning Dept in January 2022.

-GSTF have admitted privately that the difference in treatment is punishment for the campaign.
-However much you now deny that officially, GSTF said what they said!
+GSTTF have admitted privately that the difference in treatment between the Oasis Farm and OPY tenants is punishment for the campaign.
+However much you now deny that officially, GSTTF said what they said!

 Sign-off: please include your name and your postcode, especially if you are in Lambeth

 P.S.
-GSTF often respond to concerns by copying and pasting alleged benefits of your proposed development, or referring to derisory “support packages”.
-If you do choose to respond to me, what I really want to know is (a) why GSTF reneged on your commitments to negotiate an extension, (b) how you justify the difference in treatment between Oasis Farm and OPY and (c) how it better supports GSTF’s charitable objectives for OPY tenants to leave now rather than remaining onsite for a further 12-18 months.
+GSTTF often respond to concerns by copying and pasting alleged benefits of your proposed development or your 9 November statement.
+If you do choose to respond to me, what I really want to know is (a) why GSTTF reneged on your commitments to negotiate an extension, (b) how you justify the difference in treatment between Oasis Farm and OPY and (c) how it better supports GSTTF’s charitable objectives for OPY tenants to leave now rather than remaining onsite for a further 12-18 months.